front-end-intermediate/session-11-reactintro/readme.md

 [Rebase](https://www.npmjs.com/package/rebase) is a simple utility that we are going to need to massage strings.

 <!-- `$ npm install rebase --save` -->
+`$ npm install re-base@2.2.0 --save`

+or just add to your package.json:

 "re-base": "2.2.0"